My approach to photography started back in 2006 when I was testing new ways to offer something different to my clients.

 Next couple of years where very exciting until the market got severily hit by the crisis in the middle east coast of Spain, so I started to think in new attractive possibilities with the tools that I had.
 This was how I started with 360 Panoramic Photography and the creation of Virtual Tours.

-Currently, in New Zealand since 2014, I enjoy dedicating the best of my possibilities to the Art of Photography and the maintenance of my personal projects.
+Currently established in New Zealand since 2014, I enjoy dedicating the best of my possibilities to the Art of Photography and the maintenance of my personal projects.